optimumtact/byond-regex/README.md

 # byond-regex
-Automatically exported from code.google.com/p/byond-regex
+(automatically exported from code.google.com/p/byond-regex)

-This is an interface to boost regex originally developed by carn
+This is an interface to boost regex originally developed by carn.
+It has been slightly modified to successfully compile on Linux platforms.

-it has been slightly modified to properly compile on linux platforms
+##Compile/Install Instructions

 ##Debian/Ubuntu 64-bit instructions